Saturday, October 13th, 2018, 9:00 AM – 4:00 PM

 Teacher Fun Drawing

 Teacher Fun Drawing is a much anticipated part of Walkathon for many students.
-We sell tickets for a chance to win a special event with your child's teacher or the principal.
-Details for each teacher's event are generally provided in September and you can purchase one or many tickets for your chance to win!
+We sell tickets for a chance for your student to attend a special event with your child's teacher or the principal.
+Details for each teacher's event are posted and you can purchase one or many tickets for your chance to win!
+Buy now.

+This year we have renamed marketplace the “BOO-tique”.
 What better way to show your Booksin pride than with Booksin gear?
-Marketplace is the place to shop for Booksin sweatshirts, t-shirts, stuffed bulldogs (our mascot), and much more!
-Marketplace also sells breakfast items and sweet treats at Walkathon.
-SHOP NOW
+Boo-tique is THE place to shop for Booksin sweatshirts, t-shirts, stuffed bulldogs (our mascot), and much more!
+Marketplace also sells breakfast items and sweet treats at Walkathon - be sure to purchase tickets ahead of time for food items.
+Buy Tickets Now.

 Walking all day makes for hungry kids and families.
-At Walkathon, you'll find a variety of food options, from pizza to tamales to hamburgers from the BBQ.
-Students can earn food prizes by walking, and we sell food and drinks throughout the day.
+At Walkathon, you'll find a variety of food options, including donuts, bagels, tamales, snack and candy at the BOO-tique.
+Be sure to purchase tickets ahead of time for these food items.
+Students can also earn food prizes by walking.

-At an all day party, nothing shows how much fun you're having better than a crazy hair do!
+At an all day party, nothing shows how much fun you're having better than a crazy hairdo!
 Volunteers paint and sculpt hair into crazy styles to delight the kids and keep them motivated to keep walking!
+Purchase crazy hair for your kids with tickets.
+Buy Now.

 While we know our kids would walk for the joy of knowing they're helping their school, we also know it's more fun to know your miles earn you fantastic prizes!
 From keychains to food to special experiences, our prize team works each year to have a fun slate of prizes to keep the kids walking for more!